 Firstly, they are for the most part normal humans with normal daily problems like families and shopping and housing to deal with.
 So far, so dull.
 But I would hear them talking, and find them reading the Guardian website, and it made me wonder why these people from diverse backgrounds all thought the same.
 And then, after much pondering, it hit me.
 Rationalism.

 Rationalism is the great enemy of freedom, and it’s ever so easy to fall into the rationalistic way of thinking.
 Just surround yourself with intelligent, intellectual types and a sort of hive mind grows.
-And it seems to have infected London.
+And it seems to have long been endemic in London.

 Intelligent and intellectual people like to think that they know things.
 Aristotle’s wise words of wisdom are rarely found in London.
 There is an opinion and an answer for everything.
 And they are, more often than not, very good, intelligent answers.
 But not always well informed or even correct.

-Rationalism has snuck in and embedded itself into our culture, thanks to the likes of the great thinkers of the past few centuries – Bertrand Russell, Albert Einstein etc. and so where we find a high percentage of the intelligent population all gathered together in one place, so rationalism has festered.
+Rationalism has snuck in and embedded itself into our culture, thanks to the likes of the great thinkers of the past few centuries – Bertrand Russell, Albert Einstein etc. (even though I suspect they noth themselves would be the first to admit they don’t know it all – but perception is everything) and so where we find a high percentage of the intelligent population all gathered together in one place, so rationalism has festered.
 It’s there in our universities too for the same reasons.

 People have taken the facts as they see them and formed their opinions, not understanding (or be willing to admit) that the information they have is a tiny fraction of all the information out there needed to really form a valid opinion (if one could ever be properly formed).